Kagamiin/fools2024-solutions/challenge-1/README.md

 ### Copying/aligning sprite data

+_Updated in 2024-04-24 - fixed some factual mistakes._

 In this last step, the game copies bitplanes 1 and 2 to bitplanes 0 and 1, while aligning them to a 7x7 bounding box, which is what the game always uses for displaying sprites.
 The decompression is always performed at the sprite's native size, while this last step is used to position the sprite's byte columns in place on the 7x7 bounding box.

 This of course goes horribly wrong when the sprite's dimensions are bigger than 7x7 (or smaller than 1x1).
 The buffer overflows and the algorithm ends up overwriting data out of bounds.

 One interesting thing to point out about this step is that it is technically not part of the compression algorithm, but of the sprite loading routine.
 As such, it doesn't use the sprite size byte from the sprite's bitstream, but a different sprite size byte taken from elsewhere.
 For glitch sprites, these can be (and usually are) different; for Missingno, this second size byte is 8x8 tiles - smaller than the initial sprite size.

 Another lucky factor for us is that the copy start position is reset and advanced by a fixed amount for every column, due to how the routine is designed to align sprites.
-Specifically, the column start position only advances by 49 bytes for every copied column, no matter the size of each copied column.
-This means that the data for the next copied column may overwrite part of the data from the last column, but that doesn't matter for us, as all we care about is that the data at 0xA7D0 is preserved.
+Specifically, the column start position only advances by 56 bytes for every copied column, no matter the size of each copied column.
+This means that the data for the next copied column may overwrite part of the data from the last column, but that doesn't matter for us, as all we care about is that the data at `0xA7D0` is preserved.

-A quick calculation shows us that the max offset achieved by the copy/align routine when aligning Missingno.'s sprite is `49*7 + 8*8 = 407 bytes`, and the starting position for Missingno.'s sprite is 248 bytes in, so using bitplane 1 to maximize the achievable memory address we get 0xA417.
-Pretty safe from 0xA7D0.
+A quick calculation shows us that the max offset achieved by the copy/align routine when aligning Missingno.'s sprite is `56*7 + 8*8 = 456 bytes`, and the starting position for Missingno.'s sprite is 248 bytes in, so using bitplane 1 to maximize the achievable memory address we get `0xA448`.
+Pretty safe from `0xA7D0`.

 I still ended up trying to undo this operation anyway.
 I don't think it would have been very effective if it actually mattered.
 It's pretty lossy.